alexcheng1982/docker-magento2/README.md

 ### Where is the database?

 Magento 2 cannot run without a database.
 This image is for Magento 2 only.
-It doesn't contain MySQL server.
-MySQL server should be started in another container and linked with Magento 2 container.
+It doesn't contain a MySQL server.
+A MySQL server should be started in another container and linked with Magento 2 container.
 It's recommended to use Docker Compose to start both containers.
 You can also use [Kubernetes](https://kubernetes.io/) or other tools.

 ### Why accessing http://local.magento?